Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Conclusion

 Similarly, we found a large number of fairness metrics that have been used at least once (\metricsunique unique metrics), which we divide in six categories.
 The most frequently used metrics belong to two categories: 1) Definitions based on predicted outcome; 2) Definitions based on predicted and actual outcomes.

 When it comes to benchmarking bias mitigation methods, they can be compared against baselines, other bias mitigation methods, or non-bias mitigation approaches.
 Among the three baselines we found (original model, suppressing, random), the 82\% of bias mitigation methods consider the original model (i.e., the classification model without any bias mitigation applied) as a baseline.
 Commonly, methods are compared against other bias mitigation methods. \benchother publications benchmark against fairness-unaware methods.
+Among the collected publications, we found 56\% (192 out of \puball) that make their source code available, thereby supporting replicability and benchmarking.
+Moreover, we found three frameworks implementing and making available existing bias mitigation methods~\citep{bantilan2018themis,bellamy2018ai,bird2020fairlearn}.

-Lastly, we list avenues of future work and challenges that have been discerned in the collected publications.
+Lastly, we list current opportunities and challenges that have been discerned from the collected publications.
 This includes the synthesizing of fairness metrics, as there is no consensus reached on what metrics to use.
 In addition to measuring improvements, future bias mitigation methods can take fairness guarantees in account.
 The application of bias mitigation methods in practice is challenging, as developers might not be able to detect relevant population groups for which to measure bias and reliability of datasets (i.e., are prior observations biased?).
-Therefore, we hope that this survey helps researchers and practitioners to gain an understanding of the current, existing bias mitigation approaches and aspects support their development of new methods.
+Therefore, we hope that this survey helps researchers and practitioners to gain an understanding of the current, existing bias mitigation approaches and support the development of new methods.